rchain/rchain/docs/rholang/rholangtut.md

             @"keccak256Hash"!(r.toByteArray(), *y) // hash the program from (1)
         } |
         for (@h <- y) {
-            // the h here is hash of the rholang term we sent to the hash channel
+            // The h here is hash of the rholang term we sent to the hash channel.
-            // we can do anything we want with it but we choose to just print it
+            // We can do anything we want with it but we choose to just print it.
+            // Although `h` is byte array when it's being printed rholang will print its hexadecimal representation.
             @"stdout"!(h)  // print out the keccak256 hash
         }
 }